OmarMiniesy/Notes/Web Applications/Cookies.md

 > Server can set cookie via the `Set-Cookie` HTTP header in a response message
 > Cookies contain the following data:
-* Cookie Content: Key-Value pairs that contain data
+* Cookie Content: Text Key-Value pairs that contain data
 * Expiration Date
-* Path
+* Path: sends the cookies to all subsequent requests to this path and everything under it.
 * Domain
-* HTTP Only Flag: only HTML technology can read the cookie
+* HTTP Only Flag: only HTML technology can read the cookie.
+Secure against [[Cross Site Scripting (XSS)]].
 * Secure Flag: Cookies are only sent over [[HTTPS]]

 > Cookies are sent to the valid domain and path and only when they are not expired and according to the flags.